6 Tips for Talking About Infertility with Friends and Family

 Know that your approach may change as time goes on.
 A friend you thought to be sympathetic and a good listener may turn out not to be.
 It may just be that your elderly grandmother is way more understanding than you thought she ever would be.

 4. Set boundaries.

-As you are going through treatment, you may decide that you don’t want to share details about your cycle until you know the outcome and that’s OK!
-You can always opt to temporarily skip family gatherings like baby showers.
+As you are going through treatment, you may decide that you don’t want to share details about your cycle until you know the outcome, and that’s OK!
+You can always opt to skip family gatherings like baby showers temporarily.
 Letting people know your boundaries upfront can help them respect your wishes.
-In turn, you will feel much better because you were clear in communicating what is OK to you and what isn’t.
+In turn, you will feel much better because you were clear in communicating what is OK with you and what isn’t.

 5. Ask for support.